apstory/apstory-lib-angular/projects/apstorymq-client/README.md

 ## Installation

-To install this package run `npm i apstorymq-client`.
+To install this package run `npm i apstorymq-client-angular`.

 ## Registering an API key